Daybreak (2010 TV programme)

-Daybreak was a British breakfast television programme that was broadcast on ITV from 6 September 2010 to 25 April 2014.
+Daybreak is a British breakfast television programme that was broadcast on ITV from 6 September 2010 to 25 April 2014.
 Daybreak replaced GMTV, which aired its last weekday edition on 3 September 2010.
 Daybreak launched three days later.

 In March 2014, ITV announced that the show would end later in 2014 to be replaced by the launch of Good Morning Britain on 28 April 2014.